andersmartini/dice/README.md

 ##Testing the application
 You have 2 options for testing this application.
-Unit-tests are provided and can be run either from your favourite IDE or via gradle build. it should be noted that the database is mocked in this case
+Unit-tests are provided and can be run either from your favourite IDE or via `./gradlew build`. it should be noted that the database is mocked in this case.

-You other option is to run a local instance of DynamoDB, configure the application to target this local instance and set up credentials in a proper way.
-Just kidding - just execute run.sh ;).
+Your other option is to run a local instance of DynamoDB, configure the application to target this local instance and set up credentials in a proper way. **Just kidding** - just execute `run.sh` ;).

+This script requires `Java 11`, `wget`, and `tar` to be installed on your system beforehand.

 ##The API
 The application will start on port 8080 and has 2 endpoints. to create a shortened URL you can run the following: